About Mount Everest

 Walking Distance: 10km (6 hours) – All distances and time estimates are approximate.

 This is your chance to rest up before the last leg of our adventure!
 Savor a full day of exploring Dingboche and the surrounding valleys of Chhukung and Imja, the latter of which links with Island Peak, the high passes of Amphu Laptsa, and Makalu Barun National Park.
-Taking an optional trek to the valleys will pay off in rewarding views, but taking it easy is the most important thing today.
+Optional walk to Chukung valley to see the views, but taking it easy is the most important thing today.
 You’ll need your rest for the penultimate day of ascent tomorrow.

 Altitude: 4,400m/14,435ft